j4y/developerportal/pages/platforms/ios.md

 <tr><td><center>gender</td></center><td><center>enum</td></center><td><center>Perceived Gender</td></center><td><center>AFDX_GENDER_MALE, AFDX_GENDER_FEMALE, AFDX_GENDER_UNKNOWN</td></center></tr>
 </table>

+### Emotions

 Emotions are available from within the <code>AFDXEmotions</code> class, which is accesible from the <code>emotions</code> property of the detector.
 You can explicitly turn on or off the ability to capture an emotion by setting the emotion name in the detector.
-See the example code under [establishing object properties](#step-2-establish-object-properties).

 The following table shows the available emotions and their ranges.